Two people wearing student fashion designs by Tassia Murray

 (Times Higher Education, 2024)

-What you can do on this BA (Hons) Fashion and Textile Design degree course
+What you can do on this BA (Hons) Fashion Design degree course

 The ultimate aim of this course is to develop really well-rounded, ambitious, highly skilled and highly creative fashion and textile designers, ready to make an impact on the industry.